Skip to content

 1. Wellness blog

-You’ve probably heard people recommend echinacea to boost the immune system and fight off the common cold.
+You’ve probably heard people recommend echinacea to boost their immune system and fight off the common cold.
 Also known as black sampson, purple coneflower, rudbeckia, or sampson root, echinacea is one of the most widely used herbal supplements sold in the United States today.
 (5) Aside from its immune benefits, echinacea is also used topically for treating wounds and dry, itchy skin.
-(6)
+(6) Learn all about the types and forms of echinacea as well as its benefits below.

 echinacea plant